Maximizing Value from Cloud Investments | Deloitte US has been saved

 The goal of governance should be to enable the organization to optimize spend long-term, with the ability to adjust as circumstances and business goals change over time.

 Cloud clearly provides organizations with significant benefits, such as the increased flexibility and agility to meet the demands of an ever-changing environment.
 However, to realize the transformative promise of cloud, it’s critical to manage cloud costs—both during and after migration.
 Therefore, organizations must be strategic with their migration efforts and effectively control cloud costs to avoid wasteful spending.
 Long-term, they must also govern their cloud implementation wisely to continually optimize spend.
 Those organizations that practice spend optimization will position themselves to not only survive, but also thrive.

-Akash is a principal in the Cloud Strategy practice of Deloitte Consulting.
-He has 16 years of experience with technology management and business process consulting in the Financial Services Industry.
-He has experience in helping clients drive technology strategy, leverage technology to create new business propositions, IT transformations, infrastructure and cloud strategy, and global operating model programs.
-Akash leads Deloitte's cloud offering for Insurance.
+Akash is a principal and market offering leader for Cloud Strategy, Architecture, & Transformation at Deloitte Consulting.
+He has over 18 years of experience with technology management and business process consulting with a predominant focus in the Financial Services Industry.
+He has experience in helping clients drive technology strategy, leveraging technology to create new business propositions, IT transformations, infrastructure and cloud strategy, and global operating model programs.
+Akash also leads Deloitte's Cloud offering for the Insurance industry.